Tantalum: Alloys

 Tantalum is also used to produce a variety of alloys that have high melting points, strength, and ductility.
 Alloyed with other metals, it is also used in making carbide tools for metalworking equipment and in the production of superalloys for jet engine components, chemical process equipment, nuclear reactors, missile parts, heat exchangers, tanks, and vessels.
 Because of its ductility, tantalum can be drawn into fine wires or filaments, which are used for evaporating metals such as aluminium.
-Since it resists attack by body fluids and is nonirritating, tantalum is widely used in making surgical instruments and implants.
-For example, porous tantalum coatings are used in the construction of orthopedic implants due to tantalum's ability to form a direct bond to hard tissue.

 Tantalum is inert against most acids except hydrofluoric acid and hot sulfuric acid, and hot alkaline solutions also cause tantalum to corrode.
 This property makes it a useful metal for chemical reaction vessels and pipes for corrosive liquids.
 Heat exchanging coils for the steam heating of hydrochloric acid are made from tantalum.
 Tantalum was extensively used in the production of ultra high frequency electron tubes for radio transmitters.
 Tantalum is capable of capturing oxygen and nitrogen by forming nitrides and oxides and therefore helped to sustain the high vacuum needed for the tubes when used for internal parts such as grids and plates.

+Surgical uses

+Tantalum is widely used in surgery because of two unique characteristics of tantalum.
+Tantalum's hardness and ductility is useful in making sharp, durable surgical instruments and also for monofilament sutures.
+However, a completely unrelated use for tantalum in surgery arises from its unique ability to form a lasting and durable structural bond with human hard tissue, making it uniquely useful for bone and dental implants.
+Tantalum coatings are increasingly used in the construction of complex tantalum-coated titanium surgical implants due to the tantalum plating's ability to form a strong and biologically stable bond to hard tissue.
+An incidental consequence of its use for durable surgical implants is that tantalum implants are considered to be acceptable for patients undergoing MRI procedures because tantalum is a non-ferrous, non-magnetic metal.

 Other uses

 Tantalum was used by NASA to shield components of spacecraft, such as Voyager 1 and Voyager 2, from radiation.
 The high melting point and oxidation resistance led to the use of the metal in the production of vacuum furnace parts.
 Tantalum is extremely inert and is therefore formed into a variety of corrosion resistant parts, such as thermowells, valve bodies, and tantalum fasteners.
 Due to its high density, shaped charge and explosively formed penetrator liners have been constructed from tantalum.
 Tantalum greatly increases the armor penetration capabilities of a shaped charge due to its high density and high melting point.

-It is also occasionally used in precious watches e.g. from Audemars Piguet, F.P.
-Journe, Hublot, Montblanc, Omega, and Panerai.
-Medical researcher Gerald L. Burke first observed in 1940 that Tantalum is also highly bio-inert and could be used safely as an orthopedic implant material.
-The high stiffness of tantalum makes it necessary to use it as highly porous foam or scaffold with lower stiffness for hip replacement implants to avoid stress shielding.
-Because tantalum is a non-ferrous, non-magnetic metal, these implants are considered to be acceptable for patients undergoing MRI procedures.
-The oxide is used to make special high refractive index glass for camera lenses.
+It is also occasionally used in precious watches e.g. from Audemars Piguet, F. P. Journe, Hublot, Montblanc, Omega, and Panerai.
+Tantalum oxide is used to make special high refractive index glass for camera lenses.
+Spherical tantalum powder, produced by atomizing molten tantalum using gas or liquid, is commonly used in additive manufacturing due to its uniform shape, excellent flowability, and high melting point.